 The Quad Enable (QE) bit is a non-volatile read / write bit in the Status Register (SR2[1]) that allows Quad SPI operation.
-When the QE bit is set to a O state (factory default), the WP# pin and HOLD# / RESET# are enabled.
-When the QE bit is set to a 1, the Quad IO2 and IO3 pins are enabled, and WP# and HOLD# / RESET# functions are disabled.
+When the QE bit is set to a O state (factory default), the WP# pin and HOLD# / RESET#

-- (1) If the WP# or HOLD# / RESET# pins are tied directly to the power supply or ground during standard SPI or Dual SPI operation, the QE bit should never be set to a 1. - (2) QE bit is set to a O state, factory default for part numbers with ordering options "M", please see ORDERING INFORMATION.
+(1) If the WP# or HOLD# / RESET# pins are tied directly to the power supply or ground during standard SPI or Dual SPI operation, the QE bit should never be set to a 1.